-Project Title Metabolic control for adaptation to spaceflight environment Organizartion Code SC, Division of Space Biosciences Code Research Space Biology/Metabolism Area/Field Project Description With the growing interest in long haul flights and the colonization of the solar system, it is becoming important to develop organism self-regulatory control systems which would be able to meet the requirements of extraterrestrial environments rather than requiring an Earthly environment in space.
+Project Title Metabolic control for adaptation to spaceflight environment Organizartion Code Code SC, Division of Space Biosciences Research Space Biology/Metabolism Area/ Field Area/ Field Project Description With the growing interest in long haul flights and the colonization of the solar system, it is becoming important to develop organism self-regulatory control systems which would be able to meet the requirements of extraterrestrial environments rather than requiring an Earthly environment in space.
 A better mechanistic understanding of metabolism offers a means for sustaining astronauts in long-duration missions beyond the low Earth orbit.
 Recent data obtained from several research reports have shown that metabolic suppression could protect biological organisms from damaging effects of space radiation and microgravity.
 The ability to drastically reduce and suspend metabolism appears to be closely tied to the unique survival of bacteria and some invertebrates (e.g., tardigrades) after a prolonged exposure to cosmic vacuum and radiation.
 It is possible that there is a monophyletic origin for this adaptation at the molecular level among a variety of different organisms.
 Our ultimate goals are to demonstrate proof-of-principle for metabolic suppression as means to reduce the negative effects of spaceflight environmental issues such as radiation and microgravity.
-In order to demonstrate the potential application of the metabolic control technology the Pl's laboratory at NASA Ames Research Center has engineered a hypo-metabolic chamber with a range of life-monitoring equipment for high-throughput testing of hypo-metabolic parameters and conditions that enable reversible induction of a state of suspended animation in non-hibernating animals.
-This internship opportunity will assist in defining and implementing demonstrations of the metabolic control technology using different animal models.
-Objectives of this research are: 1.
-To characterize the hypometabolic state 2.
-To develop methodology for real time monitoring of respiratory and other physiological parameters and conditions associated with the hypometabolic stasis.
-In the proposed experiments, the intern will work in collaboration with molecular biologists an suspended animation-like state in selected animal models, and to (2) establish a comprehensive life support system for monitoring physiological parameters of the hypometabolic state.
-Requirements Student should be willing to work with animals.
+In order to demonstrate the potential application of the metabolic control technology the PI's laboratory at NASA Ames Research Center has engineered a hypo-metabolic chamber with a range of life-monitoring equipment for high-throughput testing of hypo-metabolic parameters and conditions that enable reversible induction of a state of suspended animation in non-hibernating animals.
+Requirements models.
+Objectives of this research are: To characterize the hypometabolic state To develop methodology for real time monitoring of respiratory and other physiological parameters and conditions associated with the hypometabolic stasis.
+In the proposed experiments, the intern will work in collaboration with molecular biologists and engineers to (1) reproduce induction of the reversible suspended animation-like state in selected animal models, and to (2) establish a comprehensive life support system for monitoring physiological parameters of the hypometabolic state.
+Student should be willing to work with animals.
 He/she should have basic knowledge of life support systems (respiratory parameters, ventilation, and core body temperature control), have basic laboratory skills and technical knowledge for monitoring physical parameter from telemetric devises, and have software management skills.
 Strong analytical and organizational skills; interest in biology; interest in data analysis.
 Senior undergraduate at junior/senior level or higher preferred.
 Hours 40 hours per week (standard)